 Hitting the 5-year mark with my sculpture business has me reflecting on how far I've come.
-I'm a little amazed how much my art has changed, and I've stumbled across lots of photos I'd forgotten about (like this 15-second video of how I sculpt - still true today for my Original Collection!).
+I'm a little amazed how much my art has changed, and I've stumbled across lots of photos I'd forgotten about.
 One thing that struck me was how much my gift boxes have evolved since the early days.

 Take 1, circa 2014: More is more